A comprehensive guide to brand strategy

 Odds are you don’t.

-Most of my business clients come to me with strong opinions about what they believe they need to do to build their brand.
+Most of our business clients come to us with strong opinions about what they believe they need to do to build their brand.
 It only takes a 15 minute conversation before they realize they are overly fixated on a small part of a much bigger picture.

 Branding is not just throwing a website up, having business cards designed, or organizing a photoshoot.
 These are merely tactical elements that, in the absence of a thoughtful strategy, won’t help you package and present yourself in an effective way.